 Backup Withholding.
-A Fund will be required in certain cases to withhold at a 24% withholding rate and remit to the U.S. Treasury the amount withheld on amounts payable to any shareholder who: (i) has provided the Fund either an incorrect tax identification number or no number at all; (ii) is subject to backup withholding by the IRS for failure to properly report payments of interest or dividends; (iii) has failed to certify to the Fund that such shareholder is not subject to backup withholding; or (iv) has failed to certify to the Fund that the shareholder is a U.S. person (including a resident alien).
+A Fund will be required in certain cases to withhold at a rate of 24% and remit to the U.S. Treasury, such withheld amount on any distributions payable to any shareholder who: (i) has provided the Fund either an incorrect tax identification number or no number at all; (ii) is subject to backup withholding by the IRS for failure to properly report payments of interest or dividends; (iii) has failed to certify to the Fund that such shareholder is not subject to backup withholding; or (iv) has failed to certify to the Fund that the shareholder is a U.S. person (including a resident alien).
+Any amounts withheld may be credited against the shareholder's U.S. federal income tax liability, provided the appropriate information is furnished to the IRS.

 Non-U.S. Investors.
-Any non-U.S. investors in the Funds may be subject to U.S. withholding and estate tax and are encouraged to consult their tax advisors prior to investing in the Funds.
+Any non-U.S. investors in the Funds may be subject to U.S. withholding and estate tax and may be subject to additional reporting obligations and therefore encouraged to consult their tax advisors prior to investing in the Funds.
 Foreign shareholders (i.e., nonresident alien individuals and foreign corporations, partnerships, trusts and estates) are generally subject to U.S. withholding tax at the rate of 30% (or a lower tax treaty rate) on distributions derived from taxable ordinary income.
 A Fund may, under certain circumstances, report all or a portion of a dividend as an "interest-related dividend" or a "short-term capital gain dividend," which would generally be exempt from this 30% U.S. withholding tax, provided certain other requirements are met.
 Short-term capital gain dividends received by a nonresident alien individual who is present in the U.S. for a period or periods aggregating 183 days or more during the taxable year are not exempt from this 30% withholding tax.
 Gains realized by foreign shareholders from the sale or other disposition of shares of a Fund generally are not subject to U.S. taxation, unless the recipient is an individual who is physically present in the U.S. for 183 days or more per year.
 Foreign shareholders who fail to provide an applicable IRS form may be subject to backup withholding on certain payments from a Fund.
-Backup withholding will not be applied to payments that are subject to the 30% (or lower applicable treaty rate) withholding tax described above.
-Different tax consequences to a foreign shareholder entitled to claim the benefits of a tax treaty may be different than those described above.
+Backup withholding will not be applied to payments that are subject to the 30% (or lower applicable treaty rate) withholding tax described in this paragraph.
+Different tax consequences may result if the foreign shareholder is engaged in a trade or business within the United States.
+In addition, the tax consequences to a foreign shareholder entitled to claim the benefits of a tax treaty may be different than those described above.